A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Construction of Deep Neural Network

 \subsection{Training and testing}

 During training, the prepared dataset is fed into the DNN using some mini-batch procedure to add stochasticity in estimating the cost-function.
 It must be noted that we independently produced a separate set of ``testing" data that is hidden from the DNN during training.
-The testing dataset consist of 320 line shapes for each of the classifications, constructed using completely different sets of parameter values from the training dataset.
-This is done to ensure that the DNN is not simply ``memorizing" the training data and has the ability to generalize beyond them.
-The testing data are only fed into the DNN after every training loop to measure the accuracy of the trained model.
+The testing dataset consists of 320 line shapes for each classification, constructed using completely different sets of parameter values from the training dataset.
+This is done to ensure that the DNN is not simply ``memorizing" and to check if the model can generalize beyond the training set.
+The testing data are only fed into the DNN after every training epoch to measure the accuracy of the trained model.
 During every loop, the weights and biases of the nodes are being optimized following some framework for gradient descent.
 For this, we use different optimizers available in Chainer \cite{Chainer:Optimizers} and mix them with our chosen architectures.
-Table~\ref{tab:architecture} shows the nine optimizers we tested in our study.
-This entire training-optimizing-testing procedure is repeated across 1000 epochs.
+Different optimizers are used such as Adam, AdaDelta, AdaGrad,AMSGrad, AdaBound, AMSBound, RMSprop, RMSpropGraves, and SMORMS3.
 We find that some models learn the classification problem but are eventually reduced to random models after a few more training epochs.
 There are also models that do not learn the problem at all.
-This is evidence that the ambiguity problem among the line shapes is indeed worth investigating.
-It is, therefore, important to find the most optimal model for line shape analysis purposes.
-Figure~\ref{fig:training_ada} shows some of the models considered in this study that can learn the classification problem.
-Figure~\ref{fig:training_smorm} shows that the SMORMS3 (squared mean over root mean squared cubed) gives the best performance both in accuracy and stability among the optimizers considered.
-This particular optimizer works well when dealing with gradients of high variance, which is applicable to DNNs with multiple hidden layers \cite{SMORMS3_1,SMORMS3_2}.
+This is evidence that disentangling the nature of enhancements is a non-trivial task.
+For the different combinations of chosen architecture, only the AdaGrad, AMSGrad, and SMORMS3 show promising results.
+We label our chosen models according to Table~\ref{tab:dnnmodels} for reference.